PESchoenberg/grsp/README.md

 ## Dependencies:

-* GNU Guile - v2.2.3 or later ( https://www.gnu.org/software/guile/ )
+* GNU Guile - v2.2.3 or later ( https://www.gnu.org/software/guile/ ).
+N.B.
+I am
+currently using v3.0 and plan to put it as a minimum req in the next published version.

 * Sqlp - Latest version available ( https://peschoenberg.github.io/sqlp/ )